Three reasons why this sailing club is different:

 Our club boats

-At the present time we are keeping one of our boats (the wayfarer dinghy 'Merganser') on a mooring throughout the summer months, this allows members to go sailing without struggling with launching trolleys.
-Our other boat is kept on shore with a road trailer so that it is available for members to road trail to explore new waters.
-Our present mooring at Paglesham allows the boat to float for rather more than half the tide, but the boat does dry out on the mud at low tide.
+At present we are keeping Merganser on a mooring throughout the summer months, this allows members to go sailing without struggling with launching trolleys.
+We do have a roadworthy boat trailer so that it is possible for the club to transport Merganser to attend a sailing festival or to explore an alternative sailing area should our members wish to do that.
+Our present mooring at Paglesham allows the boat to float for rather more than half the tide but the boat does dry out on the mud at low tide.
 It is possible to go sailing at pretty well any tide state if you don't mind paddling in the mud - only the top two inches is soft - in most places anyway!
 When the tide is in we launch our small TENDER and row out to Merganser.
 When the tide is out we walk across the mud to the boat then slide it down the mud into the water - this is easier than you might think since the mud is smooth and it is downhill - once you get the boat moving it will sledge down to the water.
 If you return at low water it can be a struggle dragging the boat uphill to the mooring but this can usually be avoided by taking the tide into account when planning your sailing.

 Day sailing from Paglesham